yanboishere/OKX.API-Trade.with-SuperTrend.parameter/README.md

 <img width="121" alt="截屏2023-06-11 上午10 22 25" src="https://github.com/yanboishere/OKX.API-Trade.with-SuperTrend.parameter/assets/76860915/1c26ae3e-eb78-4efe-86c3-15f717cdfa75">

+(Don't fuck analyse it and tell me which side to go all-in on.)

 ## Intro.

 Call the OKX API to confirm the process of appearance and disappearance of upper or lower limit lines for the super trend parameters in crypto trading pairs in TraderView, and perform multiple buying and selling transactions based on this parameter index.